libxml-raku/LibXML-raku/docs/index.md

 DESCRIPTION
 ===========

     This module is an interface to libxml2, providing XML and HTML parsers with DOM, SAX and XMLReader interfaces, a large subset of DOM Layer 3 interface and a XML::XPath-like interface to XPath API of libxml2.

     For further information, please check the following documentation:

 DOM Objects
 -----------

-The nodes in the Document Object Model (DOM) are represented by the following classes (most of which "inherit" from [LibXML::Node ](https://libxml-raku.github.io/LibXML-raku/Node)):
+    The nodes in the Document Object Model (DOM) are represented by the following

+    classes (most of which "inherit" from L<<<<<< LibXML::Node >>>>>>):

   * [LibXML::Document](https://libxml-raku.github.io/LibXML-raku/Document) - LibXML DOM attribute class